waifung0207/tumblr_bootstrap_theme/README.md

 * Audio
 * Video

+Also for following components on the Tumblr blog:

+* Tags
+* Pagination
+* Search box
-Responsive design is included thanks to the Bootstrap framework :)
+* Responsive design (thanks to Bootstrap's grid structure)

 Installation